ios12checker/Windows-Maintenance-Tool/README.md

 1. Start `Start_Windows_Maintenance_Tool.bat` file.
 2. Follow the interactive menu.
+3. Make sure that `Start_Windows_Maintenance_Tool.bat` and `Windows_Maintenance_Tool.ps1` are in the same folder, otherwise the Maintenance Tool wont start properly.

 > ⚠️ Script output may appear in your system language (e.g. English, Danish, etc).
 This is normal.